orainha/efaturas-automate/README.md

 ## 1. About

-The portuguese hand-written invoices (Faturas) have to be manualy inserted one by one on the governament portal ([efacturas](https://faturas.portaldasfinancas.gov.pt])) which it can be pretty annoying if there is many to insert.
+The portuguese hand-written invoices (Faturas) have to be manualy inserted one by one on the governament portal website ([efacturas](https://faturas.portaldasfinancas.gov.pt])) which it can be pretty annoying if there is many to insert.
 The Goal was to automate this process, which is:
 - Login into [efacturas](https://faturas.portaldasfinancas.gov.pt])
 - Go to "Comerciante"